SoftwareAG/sagdevops-cc-docker-builder/README.md

 Managed image includes Command Central agent (SPM) and thus:

 * You can monitor, administer and even configure it in Command Central
-* And still managed by an orchestration tool of your choice
+* And still manage by an orchestration tool of your choice

 Open [Command Central](https://0.0.0.0:8091/) to see simple and managed containers in the maganed landscape.